 The income of the GEA Group Aktiengesellschaft is significantly dependent on the development of the investment income of its subsidiaries.
 Group income serves as the basis for net retained profits and the corresponding dividend payment.
 Hence, net retained profits (HGB) for the fiscal year are regarded as the most important key performance indicator for GEA Group Aktiengesellschaft.
 GEA Group Aktiengesellschaft predicted that net retained profits for fiscal year 2023 would be at or around the same level of the previous year, taking existing revenue reserves into account.
-After an appropriation of EUR 322.5 million to other revenue reserves, net retained profits amounted to EUR 323.8 million.
-For fiscal year 2024, GEA Group Aktiengesellschaft expects net retained profits to be on par with fiscal year 2022, taking existing revenue reserves into account.
+After an appropriation of EUR 322.5 million to other revenue reserves, net retained profits to be on par with fiscal year 2022, taking existing revenue reserves into account.